What is Plagiarism?

 • Submitting your work that has been submitted elsewhere (self-plagiarism).

 Leeds Beckett University defines plagiarism in section 10 of its Academic Regulations.
-Plagiarism is part of the University's Academic Integrity regulations and if you are suspected of breaching these regulations you will be investigated.
+Plagiarism is part of the University's Academic Honesty regulations and if you are suspected of breaching these regulations you will be investigated.

 Please see the University's Academic Integrity Student Factsheet for more information.